 Paimio Sanatorium

-The building completed in 1933 as Paimio Sanatorium was of key importance to the international career of architects Alvar and Aino Aalto.
+The building was of key importance to the international career of architects Alvar and Aino Aalto.
 Together with Vyborg (Viipuri) Library, completed two years later, it gave the Aaltos an international profile.
 Finnish architecture was no longer merely the receiver of influences from outside.

 The building, constructed on the basis of their win in an architectural competition resolved in 1929, was groundbreaking.
 A tuberculosis sanatorium was particularly suitable for a building which followed the tenets of the new Functionalism, where bold concrete structures and state-of-the-art building services were inseparable elements of architecture and practicality.